-Anne Carmichael serves as the chief operating officer for the Vitae Foundation.
+Anne Carmichael serves as senior market director for the Vitae Foundation.
 Prior to joining Vitae, she was a lobbyist and legislative liaison for the Missouri Catholic Conference, the public policy arm of the Catholic Church in Missouri.
 While there, she served on the Governors Flood Recovery Partnership, which was created by Missouri Governor Mel Carnahan to identify unmet needs of victims of the historic flood of 1993.
 Following that she played a lead role in the passage of the partial-birth abortion legislation including the successful override of the Governor’s veto—which was only the 7th in Missouri’s history.
 The sophisticated field structure she developed overwhelmed the Missouri General Assembly Communications office’s.
 After that particular campaign, a letter was sent to the MCC requesting that they never advertise those telephone numbers again – so many calls came in that it shut down their switchboards.

 One of her last legislative efforts while at the MCC, was in collaboration with other pro life leaders on mandating that physicians operating in abortion clinics must have privileges at a hospital within 30 miles and also that no one outside of a parent or guardian can take a minor across state lines for an abortion.
 That legislation was reintroduced each year following that initial effort and in 2005, three years later, both bills passed and were signed into law.